autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/cooperation/get_policies.md

     - name: policies.sequence
       text: The type of the target sequence.
     - name: policies.policy
-      text: The type of the cooporation policy.
+      text: The type of the cooperation policy.
 ---

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}